jina-ai/jinaai-js/README.md

 # JinaAI

-The JinaAI JavaScript SDK is a powerful tool that seamlessly integrates the capabilities of JinaAI's products, including SceneXplain, PromptPerfect, and Rationale, into JavaScript applications.
+The JinaAI JavaScript SDK is a powerful tool that seamlessly integrates the capabilities of JinaAI's products, including SceneXplain, PromptPerfect, Rationale and JinaChat into JavaScript applications.
 This SDK acts as a robust wrapper around JinaAI's APIs, empowering users to create and optimize prompts effectively.

 ## Installing